elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 ---

-### What is the difference between creating an Object URL vs converting a Blob into a base64-encoded string?
+### What is the difference between creating an Object URL vs. converting a Blob into a base64-encoded string?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When we are creating an Object URL, we need to be aware of the memory ramifications.
+  <div><strong>Interview Response:</strong> When creating an Object URL, we need to know the memory ramifications.
 Using URL.createObjectURL requires use to revoke it when it is no longer needed.
 However, a Blob conversion does not require revocation of the invoked conversion.
-If we are concerned about simplicity, speed, and stability the URL.createObjectURL is recommended.
+If we are concerned about simplicity, speed, and stability, the URL.createObjectURL gets recommended.
     </div>
   </div>
 </details>